optimi-assessment/frontend/README.md

 (PLEASE MAKE SURE THE BACKEND IS RUNNING BEFOREHAND!)

-Run the application, it uses vite for fast reloads.
+Run the application, it uses vite for fast compilation and reloads

 ```sh
 npm run dev